Deregister from the NEM

 This page outlines the requirements for deregistering from the National Electricity Market (NEM).

-A Registered Participant in the National Electricity Market (NEM) may apply to be deregistered from any category of Registered Participant or terminate any of its classifications.
-Clause 2.10 the National Electricity Rules (NER) outlines the requirements for ceasing to be a Registered Participant in the NEM.
+A Registered Participant in the NEM may apply to be deregistered from any category of Registered Participant or terminate any of its classifications.
+Clause 2.10 of the National Electricity Rules (NER) outlines the requirements for ceasing to be a Registered Participant in the NEM.